I am fascinated by Japanese Woodblock prints. It is amazing how the Japanese woodblock artists execute their art using this woodblock technique.

 Printing more than one color on the prints using the woodblocks required a lot of skill.
 The Japanese Artist Suzuki Harunobu (1724 -1770) caused a huge breakthrough in woodblock printing as he began to master an array of colors in his woodblock prints.

 Suzuki used a set of woodblocks and defined each of the woodblocks.
-This is how he defined each of them:
+This is how he explained each of them:

 - Key block – Suzuki started with what is called a key block.
 This was the design’s outline that was carved into the relief.
 The key lock was printed and then used to make additional woodblocks.

-- Color blocks – Each of the color blocks were carved according to the color that would be used.
+- Color blocks – Each color block was carved according to the color that would be used.
 Each block would need to be carefully aligned.
-Also a registration system was used that helped ensure careful alighment between each of the color blocks.
+Also, a registration system helped ensure careful alignment between each color block.

 The idea to carve first the key block and then print and use that key block for other blocks helped ensure that each print color would then be aligned correctly.

 The Ukiyo-e, the woodblock prints era, is considered the major era of woodblock prints.
 The subjects of the artists used are divided into three major subject categories: